StyleCI/Docs/configuration.md

 <a name="default-configuration"></a>
 ## Default Configuration

-Our default (PHP-only) configuration, used to define any undefined keys in your configuration, is as follows:
+Our default (PHP-only) configuration, used to define any keys you've omitted, is as follows:

 ```yaml
   preset: recommended